DMW2151/big-rutabaga/_posts/2020-03-22-tileserver.md

 >Therefore, if your data does not very change quickly I would almost always suggest using preprocessing over dynamic rendering of tiles.
 You might spend more effort >maintaining something than you expect if you start using PostGIS to create tiles on demand over existing tiling tools.
 >

-However, in our case the data did change quite often, we didn't expect that much traffic, and the rendered polygons would be a few points, not complex catchement areas, so Taking inspiration from this [toy tileserver](https://blog.crunchydata.com/blog/dynamic-vector-tiles-from-postgis), we ran a flask api that simply queried `PostGIS` to generate tiles on the fly.
+However, in our case the data did change quite often, we didn't expect that much traffic, and the rendered polygons would be a few points, not complex catchment areas, so Taking inspiration from this [toy tileserver](https://blog.crunchydata.com/blog/dynamic-vector-tiles-from-postgis), we ran a flask api that simply queried `PostGIS` to generate tiles on the fly.

 ## Serving Tiles! - Beyond